 2. Squawk Box

-If you’d prefer a less frenetic introduction to the world of investing, check out “Squawk Box,” also on CNBC.
+If you’d prefer a less frenetic introduction to the ways of Wall Street, check out “Squawk Box,” also on CNBC.
 This show explores issues affecting the market in a round-table format with hosts Joe Kernen, Becky Quick, and Andrew Ross Sorkin interviewing big shots in the worlds of finance and politics.
 Former Microsoft CEO Bill Gates, mega-investor Warren Buffet, and former Fed chairman Alan Greenspan are just a few of the leading lights who have taken seats at the “Squawk Box” table.

 Where to Watch It